Markf349g/proxmox-temperature-sensors-to-mqtt/README.md

 ### 🔹 **Something isn't working.
 Why is this happening, and where can I write or whom can I ask?**
 *You can open an issue on GitHub.*

+### 🔹 **"Why does this program use the MIT license?**
+*This program uses the MIT license because it is one of the most popular licenses in the world.
+If you have suggestions for changing the license, you can open an issue on GitHub and share your opinion*